 She left the wine bar and went strolling for over an hour in Nine Streets.
-We had no idea where she went or how long she would be gone nor did we have any way of contacting her because she did not have mobile/cell service.
+We had no idea where she went or how long she would be gone.
+We didn’t have a way of contacting her because she did not have mobile/cell service.

-Sara and I were drunk by the time Jessi returned making it impossible to be upset with her.
+Sara and I were drunk by the time Jessi returned, making it impossible to be upset with her.
+She is clever.

-With the “band back together,” we stumbled to another wine bar where the three of us consumed two bottles of wine.
+With the “band back together,” we stumbled to another wine bar.
+Here, the three of us consumed two bottles of wine.
 It was a boozy day/night that ended with Jessi pulling out all of the contents of a random bike’s basket and posing for a photo.

-So whilst it is true that we accomplished little sightseeing and tourist’ing, we did accomplish a lot of boozing.
+So whilst it is true that we accomplished little sightseeing and touristic activities, we did accomplish a lot of boozing.
 We left Amsterdam feeling like we got to know Dutch beer glasses extremely well.